zulip/zulip/docs/manual-testing.md

 developers learn more about the system and think about the existing semantics of a feature they're working on.

-This doc assumes you know how to set up a local dev server and open the Zulip app in the browser.
+This doc assumes you know how to set up a local development server and open the Zulip app in the browser.
 It also assumes a basic knowledge of how to use Zulip.